 Interested in getting involved in the This Girl Can Sussex Network?

 Read our TGC Sussex Network Pack to find out more.
 Please note that due to an overwhelming response, we will be taking a staggered approach to bringing on board new Champions throughout the year.
-Once you have submitted an expression of interest, we will be in touch with more information and next steps.
+EOI are currently on hold.